How to Overcome Loss & Despair

 There is nothing sweeter than coming back from the underworld and dancing among loved ones who have also undertaken the journey at some point.
 Within the matrix of connection, each season of our lives has its breathless beauty—the dark precipices all the more striking in contrast with the bouquet of colors reawakening.

-Jennifer Freed, Ph.D., M.F.T., author of PeaceQ, is a psychological astrologer who has been teaching and consulting worldwide for thirty years.
-Freed is also the executive director of AHA! which specializes in transforming schools and communities by focusing on peace-building peer-led initiatives.
+Jennifer Freed, Ph.D., M.F.T., the author of PeaceQ, is a psychological astrologer who has been teaching and consulting worldwide for thirty years.
+Freed is also the executive director of AHA!, which specializes in transforming schools and communities by focusing on peace-building peer-led initiatives.